 6. Healthcare

 Medical jobs are almost always in demand, which will only get stronger as the aging population continues to grow.
 As such, some of the most in-demand occupations include Home Health Aides, Physician Assistants, Physical Therapists, Registered Nurses, and Licensed Practical/Vocational Nurses.
-If you like to help others, then you should start applying to these and other healthcare positions as soon as possible.
+If you would like to help others, then you should start applying for these and other healthcare positions as soon as possible.

 7. Leisure and Hospitality

 What it takes to succeed: whether you like waiting, cooking, or hosting, a career in the leisure and hospitality industry requires you to be easily adaptable and flexible to change, placing the needs of the customer first and foremost in every decision.
-With that in mind, some of the essential skills you must possess for a successful career in hospitality include patience, perseverance, formal training, high level of customer service, ability to multitask, and excellent communication skills.
-Since you'll likely be working within a team, then you should be someone who thrives in a group environment.
+With that in mind, some of the essential skills you must possess for a successful career in hospitality include patience, perseverance, formal training, a high level of customer service, the ability to multitask, and excellent communication skills.
+Since you'll likely be working within a team, you should be someone who thrives in a group environment.

 Is your resume up-to-date and ready to go?
 If not, we can help you build it so that it's in pitch-perfect form for sending to the company in the industry you've selected.
-Send us your resume for a free no-obligation evaluation today!
+Send us your resume for a free, no-obligation evaluation today!